kloimhardt/blog/docs/_posts/2025-03-12-scicloj_cli.md

 The target audience for Noj are data analysts.
 Most data analysts out there have never heard of Clojure which means we deal with people who are most probably beginners with Clojure.
 But we can assume that they are highly trained in logical inference.
 Beginners, yes, rookies, no.

 Data analysts will eventually understand that Clojure is best.
 Because in their role as logicians they will appreciate that Clojure is a functional language.
 In Clojure, programs have minimum side-effects.
 As opposed to imperative languages, Clojure programs are like mathematical formulas.

+One important feature that gives Clojure this mathy appeal is that it is dynamically typed.
+In fact, most other functional languages are statically typed, a feature which disturbs succinctness of notation.

 That Clojure is mathy poses the main reason to use Clojure in science.

 ### Make SciKloj visible among Clojurians
 Most Clojurians are software developers, working on REST, say.
 To the typical Clojurian, what SciKloj does is alien.
 We are not exactly invisible but also not seen in the best possible light within the Clojure community.
 My goal here is to make SciKloj visible in its best light.